-The recent NICE Diabetes in Pregnancy (2008) guidance has bought pre-conception care into the domain of primary care.
+The recent NICE Diabetes in Pregnancy (2008) guidance has brought pre-conception care into the domain of primary care.
 Prior to this the CEMACH reports of 2005 and 2007 had identified a worrying lack of pre-conception care within secondary and primary care.
-To this day outcomes remain poor despite the assertions of Standard 9 of the National Service Framework (Department of Health, 2001) and the 1989 St Vincents Declaration.
-In this article, the author aims to explore how the NICE guidance fits within integrated care.
-She identifies the challenges faced by primary care and gives an insight into pre-conception care from a secondary care perspective.
+To this day, outcomes remain poor despite the assertions of the National Service Framework and the 1989 St Vincent Declaration.
+In this article, the author explores how the NICE guidance fits within integrated care.
+In particular, the use of an educational DVD to help South Asian women with diabetes overcome some of the cultural barriers to accepting care is discussed.
+The challenges faced by primary care are identified and an insight into pre-conception care from a secondary care perspective is given.

-√he St Vincents Declaration of 1989 identified the need to improve pregnancy outcomes for women with pre-existing diabetes so that they mirror those achieved in the population without diabetes.
+The St Vincent Declaration of 1989 identified the need to improve pregnancy outcomes for women with pre-existing diabetes so that they mirror those achieved in the population without diabetes.
 Since then, no real progress has been made.
-This is despite Standard 9 of the National Service Framework which challenged the NHS to 'develop, implement & monitor policies that seek to empower and support women with pre-existing diabetes and those who develop diabetes during pregnancy, to optimise the outcomes of their pregnancy' (DoH, 2001).
-It can be suggested that as the framework was launched without 'ring-fenced funds' that this is not surprising.
-Not only does it take drive and vision to change services but in the ensuing years there have been so many changes in the

-NHS that it is difficult to retain a focus which is not fiscally driven.
+This is despite Standard 9 of the National Service Framework that challenged the NHS to 'develop, implement & monitor policies that seek to empower and support women with pre-existing diabetes and those who develop diabetes during pregnancy, to optimise the outcomes of their pregnancy' (DoH, 2001).
+It can be argued that as the framework was launched without 'ringfenced funds' that this is not surprising.
+Not only does it take drive and vision to change services, but in the ensuing years there have been so many changes in the NHS that it is difficult to retain a focus that is not fiscally driven.

-Three years later, in 2005 the CEMACH enquiry identified that 'women with diabetes are [still] poorly prepared for pregnancy'.
-In 2007 CEMACH reported statistics such as 'only 17% of units in England, Wales & Northern Ireland offered structured multidisciplinary preconception care' and 'two thirds of women had sub optimal pre-conception care'; thus ensuring the drive to improve services for this group of people was re-focussed.
+In 2005 the CEMACH enquiry identified that 'women with diabetes are [still] poorly prepared for pregnancy' (CEMACH, 2007a).
+In 2007 CEMACH reported statistics such as 'only 17% of units in England, Wales & Northern Ireland offered structured multidisciplinary preconception care' and 'two thirds of women had sub optimal pre-conception care'; thus ensuring the drive to improve services for this group of people was re-focussed (CEMACH, 2007b).

-In December 2005 the NICE diabetes in pregnancy guideline development process began, the author felt fortunate to be a part of the guideline development group and can attest to the robust and methodical systems and processes employed in developing NICE
+In December 2005 the NICE diabetes in pregnancy guideline development process began.
+The author felt fortunate to be a part